vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

 ---
 id: grounded-generation-overview
-title: Grounded Generation Overview
+title: Enable Summarization in a Query
-sidebar_label: Overview
+sidebar_label: Enable Summarization in a Query
 ---

 import {Config} from '@site/docs/definitions.md';